Nagacash/naga-films/README.md

 - **Lip Sync Studio** — animate portraits or sync lips to any audio with 9 dedicated models
 - **Extensible** — add your own models, modify the UI, build on top of it

-For a deep dive into the technical architecture and the philosophy behind the "Infinite Budget" cinema workflow, see our [comprehensive guide and roadmap](https://medium.com/@anilmatcha/).
+For upstream history and roadmap context, see the [original Medium overview](https://medium.com/@anilmatcha/) from the founding maintainer.

 ## ⚡ Local Model Inference (Desktop App Only)